-OnePlus 6 launch on May 16: How to watch, livestream timings, expected price in India, etc
+How and when to watch the OnePlus 6 launch live stream today

-OnePlus 6 will be officially launched on May 16 at an event in London.
-The Chinese startup will livestream the OnePlus 6 launch event via its official site as well as social media platforms such as Twitter, Facebook and YouTube.
+OnePlus 6 launch: OnePlus 6 will be officially launched today, May 16 at an event in London.
+OnePlus will have a livestream for the launch of its new flagship smartphone via its official site as well as social media platforms such as YouTube.
 The flagship smartphone will arrive in India on May 17, which is a day after global debut.
+OnePlus is hosting an event in Mumbai on May 17 as well.

 The sale for OnePlus 6 begins May 21 on Amazon India.
 For those interested, OnePlus 6 India launch event will take place at the Dome at NSCI in Mumbai and people who have purchased entry vouchers will be able to attend it on May 17.
 Let us take a look at OnePlus 6 launch timings, how to watch livestream, India timings, specifications and features we know: